vitaly-t/pg-promise/API/README.md

 #### database.none(query, [values]) ⇒ <code>Promise</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Executes a query that expects no data to be returned.
-**Returns**: <code>Promise</code> - Result of the query call:- when no records are returned, the returned promise will resolve with `undefined`;- when the query returns any data, it will reject with `No return data was expected.`.
+**Returns**: <code>Promise</code> - Result of the query call:- when no records are returned, the returned promise will resolve with `undefined`- when the query returns any data, it will reject with `No return data was expected.`
 <table>
   <thead>
     <tr>